course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 Cities of interest to use (all large student cities with Universities):
 - Germany (Berlin, Munich), Denmark (Copenhagen), Belgium (Brussels, Ghent, Antwerp), Austria (Vienna).

-*Alternative RQ: Do changes in the weather influence the B&B market?*
+*Alternative RQ: Do changes in the weather influence the European B&B market?*
 --> This would use a secondairy dataset(s) with the temperature and percipitation rate
 - Does an increase in the percipitation rate impact the rate of rented out B&B's?
 - Does an increase in the percipitation rate impact the reviews?